Gerontissa Gavrielia: Career

-Sister Gavrielia was sent to the Taizé Community in France by the Patriarch Athenagoras I of Constantinople, though her assignment there was brief.
+Sister Gavrilia was sent to the Taizé Community in France by the Patriarch Athenagoras I of Constantinople, though her assignment there was brief.
 She was then sent to the United States, where she toured ethnic Greek communities in seventeen states and accompanied many mentally ill patients to psychiatric hospitals in Europe.
 After nearly a decade of touring, speaking, and helping the sick, she was sent to East Africa for three years to do missionary work.
-Following a brief assignment in Germany, Sister Gavrielia was sent back to India, where she remained for three years.
+Following a brief assignment in Germany, Sister Gavrilia was sent back to India, where she remained for three years.
 In 1979, she was given use of an Athens apartment and became a "Gerontissa" (elder), counseling disciples and helping the sick over the next ten years.
 Near the end of her life, she retreated to a hermitage in Aegina, but when she developed Hodgkin's disease she returned to Athens.
 After a miraculous healing, she left Athens two years before her death and moved to the island of Leros.
 Gerontissa Gavrielia died on Leros on 28 March, 1992.